jalombar/starsmasher/documentation/installation.md

 ```
 make
 ```
-If StarSmasher is compiled properly, in your terminal will appear this phrase:
+If StarSmasher compiles properly, in your terminal will appear this phrase:
 ```
 ***MADE VERSION THAT USES GPUS***
 ```
-Now StarSmasher is ready to use!
 When you complete the compilation, it will be create an executable file ending with "\_gpu\_sph."
 This executable is automatically moved to the directory *above* src.
 To run StarSmasher, you will have to move to that folder.
 Then just open your terminal where the .exe file is present or, after the compilation, type
 ```
 cd ..
 ```
+StarSmasher is ready to use!

-**You can now proceed to the optional section [3], or just start to use StarSmasher!**  To run your first simulations, follow the tutorial “How to create a MESA star” situated in the “example_imput” folder!
+**You can now proceed to the optional section [3], or just start to use StarSmasher.**  To run your first simulations, follow the tutorial “How to create a MESA star” situated in the “example_imput” folder!

 ----------------------------------------------
 **Troubleshooting compilation of StarSmasher**

-If then the compilation is not successful, then your setup is either missing or unable to find a library or executable.
+If the compilation is unsuccessful, then your setup is either missing or unable to find at least one library or executable.
+A few other makefiles exist in the src directory.
+They're unlikely to work, but you can try them with ``make -f filename``, and they may provide some inspiration as for what to change.

-For example, a problem that you can encounter is that your machine could not find the command "mpif90" during the compilation.
-To solve this problem, just type in your Ubuntu's terminal:

-# [3] Importants suggestions if changing computer systems
+* If you had to hard-code in a CUDAPATH in SPHgrav_lib2/Makefile to get the gravity library to compile (see the end of section [2.1] above), then you may need to make the same change in the main makefile in the src directory.
+* If the mpif90 command is not found but has been installed as described in subsection [0.4], then MPIPATH may need set explicity.
+For example, if you want to use /usr/lib64/openmpi/bin/mpif90, then set MPIPATH to /usr/lib64/openmpi in the makefile.
+* If the desired compiler is not being used, then you may want to change FC to point directly to the desired compiler.
+For example, if you wish to use ifort located in  /cm/shared/apps/intel/Compiler/11.1/046/bin/intel64/, then try setting FC to  ``/cm/shared/apps/intel/Compiler/11.1/046/bin/intel64/ifort -132`` in the makefile.

-If you want to do a new install, start the compilation process fresh by first doing
+Another possible compilation issue can occur if you've ported the source code from one system to another without removing or recreating the .o object files created on the previous system.
+In this scenario, start the compilation process fresh by first doing
 ```
 make clean
 ```
 to remove any .o and other similar object files.

+If you find a way to make the main makefile more robust, please consider sharing it with me (jamie.lombardi at allegheny.edu).

+# [3] Installing SPLASH for visualization

 We wish to the user a good use of StarSmasher!